For Guilds, Studios, Lawyers, Agents

 Vault Architecture

-Stores math, not biometrics.
-One-way embeddings.
+Stores secure records, not raw identity data.
 If breached — useless without the source.

-Identity modules store one-way mathematical embeddings, not raw biometric data
+Identity modules store secure one-way identity records, not raw identity data

 A vault breach yields mathematical vectors with zero practical value for impersonation